 Microcontroller for managing real-time power converters

-The Solantro™ SA3102 (MAXC) Maximizer Controller integrated circuit is the central controller for PV power conversion applications, such as DC-optimizer and safety switch disconnect applications, and also for the DC stage of micro-inverter applications.
+The Solantro™ SA3102 (MAXC) Maximizer Controller integrated circuit is the central controller for PV power conversion applications, such as DC-optimizer and safety switch disconnect applications.
 It provides the control functions for DC-DC power conversion topologies which are used to convert solar panel power at the maximum power point (MPP).

 The SA3102 (MAXC) analog signals AN1, AN2, AN3, AN4, and AN5, are provided by a companion SA1002 (APM) or other conditioning circuitry.
 The three fast